A type of mobile offshore drilling rig that floats and is not secured to the sea floor. Floaters include drillships and semisubmersible rigs.

 Drillship rigs are maritime vessels that have been outfitted with drilling apparatus.
 Most often used for exploratory drilling of new oil and gas wells in deep water, drillships can also be used as platforms to carry out well maintenance or completion work such as casing and tubing installation or subsea tree installations.
 Ensco’s dynamically positioned drillships are equipped with advanced capabilities to meet the demands of ultra-deepwater drilling in depths of up to 10,000 feet with a total vertical drilling depth of 40,000 feet.
 The rigs’ design and capabilities include numerous features that increase operating efficiency.
 Primary to these capabilities are offline tubular stand building features and a 160-ton automated heave compensating construction crane, allowing for the deployment of subsea production equipment without interference with ongoing drilling operations.

 Semisubmersible rigs are floating offshore drilling units with pontoons and columns that, when sea water is permitted to enter, cause the units to be partially submerged to a predetermined depth.
 Dynamically-positioned semisubmersible rigs are held in a fixed location over the ocean floor by computer-controlled propellers or "thrusters."
-ENSCO 7500, which is capable of drilling in water depths up to 8,000 feet, is a dynamically-positioned rig that also can be adapted for moored operations (anchored to the seafloor with mooring chains).
-ENSCO 8500 Series® semis are enhanced versions of the ENSCO 7500 and capable of drilling in up to 8,500 feet of water.
-Enhancements over ENSCO 7500 include a 2 million pound quad derrick, offline pipe handling capability, increased drilling capacity, improved automatic station keeping ability and larger living quarters.
-With these features, the ENSCO 8500 Series® rigs are especially well-suited for ultra-deepwater development drilling.
+ENSCO 8500 Series® semis, which is capable of driling in water depths up to 8,500 feet, is a dynamically-positioned rig that can be adapted for moored operations (anchored to the seafloor with mooring chains).
+Additional enhancements include a 2 million-pound quad derrick, offline pipe handling capability, automatic station-keeping ability and 150-people living quarters.
+These features make the ENSCO 8500 Series® rigs especially well-suited for ultra-deepwater development drilling.

 There is no universally accepted classification of water depths for offshore drilling.
 We use the following terms to describe our capabilities: